 Environment Southland monitors popular sites for swimming or gathering shellfish.
 We check these spots for bacteria that might make you sick.

-We put our results on our online map, Beacon, but there are other things you need to think about too that might affect the water quality at the site you are headed to.
+upsets or infections.
+We put monitoring our results for popular sites on our online map, Beacon, but there are other things you need to think about too that might affect the water quality at the site you are headed to.

 Using our SMART tips, you can choose a good place to swim or gather shellfish.
 Making a decision about where to go is all about combining the information that Environment Southland provides, along with your own observations and checks.
 It's easy to use our maps and SMART tips, and you can find out more about our recreational water quality monitoring here.